Four Things You Need to Work from Home During COVID-19

 Working from home means an increase in video calls on a platform like Microsoft Teams, which is why it is important to have the right video conferencing equipment.
 If you have a laptop, chances are you already have a built-in webcam.
 Sometimes, the quality of a built-in camera isn’t ideal, so you might need to purchase a webcam.
 Nowadays, you can find HD and even 4K webcams that fit any budget.
 While the quality and performance of your webcam are important, lighting and positioning also help you get the best result possible.

 A Headset to Make Phone Calls Easy

 One must-have while working at home is a headset or good set of headphones—and that doesn’t always mean the same ones you use for listening to music.
 The best options reduce ambient sounds around you, minimize distractions, and capture clean audio for uninterrupted conversations.
 Important factors to consider when selecting your headset or headphone include:

 - Noise cancellation

 - Roam range

 Whether due to self-quarantining or companies mandating working from home, these tips and tools for your home technology environment will keep you productive.
 Want more tips?
-Read Working From Home: 5 Tips From Experienced Telecommuting Veterans or view our webinar, How To Successfully Deploy a Remote Workforce.
+View our webinar, How To Successfully Deploy a Remote Workforce.